 Irish Leaving Certificate

-We require A1 A1 A1 A2 B1 B1 or H1 H1 H1 H2 H2 H2 at Higher Level including A1 or H1 in Chemistry and Biology.
+We require A1 A1 A2 A2 B1 B1 or H1 H1 H2 H2 H2 H2 at Higher Level including A1 or H1 in Chemistry and Biology.

 Scottish Highers are not accepted alone.
 You must offer Advanced Highers.
-Candidates must offer: three Scottish Highers at grades AAA, including Biology and Chemistry.
+Applicants must offer: three Scottish Highers at grades AAB, including Biology and Chemistry.
 Candidates must offer grades at AA in Advanced Highers in two of the subjects offered at Scottish Highers, including Chemistry and/or Biology.

 The Pre-U Diploma is acceptable as an entry qualification.
-We require the full Diploma with grades of D3 or higher in three subjects including Biology and/or Chemistry.
+We require the full Diploma with grades of D3 or higher in two subjects including Biology and/or Chemistry.
 If either Chemistry or Biology is offered alone, a second science subject is required.
 An additional Short-Course in any subject is required at grade M2.
-You will also be required to offer grades AAABBB, in any order, in GCSE English Language, Mathematics, Biology and Chemistry.
-The science double award may substitute all sciences at GCSE.
 If you are taking a combination of Pre-U and A Level subjects you should contact the medicine admissions team for advice on the grades you will be required to achieve.

 The European Baccalaureate is acceptable as an entry qualification.
-Candidates must offer Chemistry and Biology.
-Minimum grades of 8.5 are required in each of these two options and a grade of 85 per cent is required overall.
+Applicants must offer Chemistry and Biology.
+Minimum grades of 8.2 are required in each of these two options and a grade of 82 per cent is required overall.
 Good passes at GCSE at grade B or above or acceptable equivalent in Mathematics and English Language if they are not offered as part of the Baccalaureate are also required.

 Other European qualifications accepted